burnabysouthprogramming/1.Variables/README.md

 * Certain symbols such as *s, /s or numbers cannot be used in variables since they mean something else.
 * Variables are case-sensitive so ```Python``` is a different variable from ```python```
 * The ```=``` sign when putting a value to a variable __does not__ mean that the variable is _equivalent_ to the value.
 The values on the right side is __assigned__ to the variable on the left.
 (If still hard to comprehend, the practice underneath will demonstrate how variables are assigned)
+* Separate variables and work by only assigning variables at the top of a script (or function) in order to keep code tidy.

 ##Mini-Lesson : Operators
 In order to use variables effectively, the programmer must learn a set of operators.
 Operators will be covered in more depth in a later lesson, however these are a few that should be used early on: